Manchester Building Society Conveyancing Panel Information

 Read More

-CQS accreditation is no guarantee to lender panel acceptance.
-Nevertheless the Council of Mortgage Lenders have indicated that it is likely to become a prerequisite for firms wishing to join their panels.
-Some Lenders now use the scheme as the starting point for Panel approval such as Santander.
+The Law Society’s CQS accreditation gives no guarantee to lender panel acceptance.
+Nevertheless the CML have indicated that it is likely to become a prerequisite for firms wishing to join their approved list of conveyancing solicitors.
+Some Lenders now use CQS as the starting point for Panel approval such as HSBC.

-I am on the Manchester Building Society conveyancing panel and due to complete a remortgage within the next week.
-My papers do not include a Legal Charge for the client to execute.
-Who do I contact at Manchester Building Society to get a duplicate Deed?
+I am on the Manchester Building Society conveyancing panel and due to complete a remortgage shortly.
+My file does not contain a Mortgage Deed for the client to execute.
+Who do I contact at Manchester Building Society to obtain duplicate documents?

-You would be advised to contact Manchester Building Society to obtain standard documents.
-The CML Handbook incorporates an explicit section for banks to enumerate who to contact to obtain standard documents.
+You need to contact Manchester Building Society to obtain standard documents.
+The CML Handbook contains an explicit section for banks to set out who to contact to obtain standard documents.
 Manchester Building Society in their Part 2’s state:

-Always remember to disclose the firm’s Manchester Building Society solicitors panel number.
+You will need to quote your Manchester Building Society solicitors panel number.

 Find a Lawyer on the Manchester Building Society Conveyancing Panel